kaheicanaan/virtual-columns/README.md

 }
 ```

+*: for UDF with != 2 arguments, we cannot represent the graph in post-order traversal form.

 #### operands and operators
 There are 2 types of operands.
 We can distinguish them according to their syntax.
 1. physical data: "column_name"